tsembp/WG-Course-Task-Notifier-Bot/README.md

-# 🤖 Wargaming Task Notifier Discord Bot
+# 🤖 Wargaming Course - New Task Notifier Discord Bot

-A Discord bot that automatically checks for new tasks in Wargaming's Backend SWE Course platform and notifies a specified Discord channel when new tasks become available for students to attempt.
+A Discord bot that scrapes Wargaming's Backend SWE Course platform for new tasks and immediately notifies users in our Discord server.

-This project idea came to me after I wanted to somehow get notified for when the tutors of the course added a new task on the platform so I can go ahead and complete it.
+The idea came to me after constantly having to check for updates manually—I wanted a solution that would help not just me, but also the 50 other course participants stay on top of new assignments effortlessly.
+Currently, the bot runs locally, and I'm planning to deploy it soon for 24/7 automated monitoring.

 ## Features

-- 🔄 Automatically checks for new course tasks every 10 minutes
+- 🔄 **Automated Monitoring:** Checks for new course tasks every 10 minutes using Selenium web automation.
-- 🔔 Posts notifications to your Discord channel when new tasks are found
+- 🔔 **Real-Time Notifications:** Posts instant alerts in a designated Discord channel when new tasks are detected.
-- 💾 Keeps track of previously seen tasks to avoid duplicate notifications
+- 💾 **Task Tracking:** Maintains a record of previously seen tasks to prevent duplicate notifications.
-- 🤖 Command-based interaction to view all current tasks
+- 🤖 **Command Interface:** Enables users to retrieve current tasks or check for updates on demand using simple commands.

 ## Current Status